 We found this practice was providing well-led care in accordance with the relevant regulations.

 Leadership capacity and capability

-The provider demonstrated a transparent and open culture in relation to people's safety.
+The practice staff and provider demonstrated a commitment to providing and implementing a transparent and open culture in relation to people's safety.